 - Big Bad: He's the leader of the Bagra Army.

 - Curb-Stomp Battle: After curbstomping everyone several times initially even before becoming DarknessBagramon, he himself ends up on the receiving end of one these at the hands of Shoutmon X7 Superior Mode.

-- Disk One Final Boss: Subverted.DarkKnightmon tried to take over, but it backfired big time.
-Also worth noting is that he's the first Digimon Big Bad to remain the main antagonist throughout their entire series, Anime series anyway.
+- Disc-One Final Boss: Subverted.DarkKnightmon tried to take over, but it backfired big time.
+Also worth noting is that he's the first Digimon Big Bad to remain the main antagonist throughout their entire series, in an anime series anyway.

 - Evil Sounds Deep: Especially in the dub.